 sudo apt remove --autoremove texworks

-Additionally, if you used the PPA method and do not plan to reinstall, remove the PPA.
+If you installed via the PPA and do not plan to reinstall, remove the repository to prevent APT from checking it during updates.
 For detailed guidance on managing PPAs, see How to Remove a PPA from Ubuntu.

 sudo add-apt-repository --remove ppa:texworks/stable -y